amrlotfy77/awesome-django/readme.md

 *Other awesome Django packages.*

-* [django-activeurl](https://github.com/hellysmile/django-activeurl) - Easy to use active URL highlighting for django
+* [django-activeurl](https://github.com/hellysmile/django-activeurl) - Easy to use active URL highlighting for django.
 * [django-activity-stream](https://github.com/justquick/django-activity-stream/) - Generate generic activity streams from the actions on your site.
 Users can follow any actors' activities for personalized streams.
-* [django-adminactions](https://github.com/saxix/django-adminactions/) - Collection of useful actions to use with django.contrib.admin.ModelAdmin and/or django.contrib.admin.AdminSite
+* [django-adminactions](https://github.com/saxix/django-adminactions/) - Collection of useful actions to use with django.contrib.admin.ModelAdmin and/or django.contrib.admin.AdminSite.
 * [django-autoadmin](https://github.com/rosarior/django-autoadmin/) - Automatic admin users for Django projects.
 * [django-braces](https://github.com/brack3t/django-braces/) - Reusable, generic mixins for Django.
 * [django-calendarium](https://github.com/bitlabstudio/django-calendarium/) - A reusable app to manage and display a calendar in your templates.
-* [django-changuito](https://github.com/angvp/django-changuito/) - A cart app for your django site, an updated fork of django-cart
+* [django-changuito](https://github.com/angvp/django-changuito/) - A cart app for your django site, an updated fork of django-cart.
 * [django-cors-headers](https://github.com/ottoyiu/django-cors-headers) - Django app for handling the server headers required for Cross-Origin Resource Sharing (CORS).
 * [django-dfp](https://github.com/praekelt/django-dfp) - App that provides tags to fetch Google DFP ads.
 * [django-dynamic-scraper](https://github.com/holgerd77/django-dynamic-scraper/) - Creating Scrapy scrapers via the Django admin interface.